SrzStephen/QuickerStart/Readme.md

 when I started continuously destroying and recreating instances to try to debug issues and check that my fixes worked.
 * I learnt a bit about where pip actually stores its files and the files it stores, because I'd never thought about that.

-## What's next for Untitled
+## What's next for EasierSetup
-Wait for additional cloudformation support so that I can create a proper sagemaker pipeline.
+It'd be worth rewriting some of the code for the userdata into a single makefile so that then you could start selecting different frameworks and different models using just an AWS Cloudformation parameter.